 - A day at the beach or pool would not be perfect without my iPod

 - Power Charger- how long does your phone battery last?
 Not long? neither does mine, so this is an essential

 - Do you need an adapter?
 Well, it gets a bit complicated here: Swiss plugs and wall sockets are non-grounded wall outlets with 2 holes and grounded wall outlets with 3 holes.
 The non-grounded European plug with two pins will often fit in a Swiss wall socket.
 But not always because the European prongs are a bit bigger!
 Other plugs will mostly not fit, so an adapter is needed.
 This means= when I charge my mobile it is fine – if I want to charge my laptop I need an adapter because the prongs are bigger.
 Complicated I know.

-- Umbrella (in many countries, like Germany, Switzerland, or England is can still rain quite a lot in the summer)
+- Umbrella (it can still rain quite a lot in the summer)